 Just like choosing the kind of string you want to use in the racket, you have to decide on the method you’ll use to do the stringing.

 For the sake of this article, we’re using the two string method.
-This will require tying off the mains when they’re done and tying off the crosses before you can begin them.
+This will require tying off the mains when they’re done and tying off the cross string (to a main string) before you can begin them.

 4. Measure Your String